Sunday, January 11, 2026

 The "business record" Crawley now touts as his leadership credential is built on a foundation of insider access.
 In November 2004, while Crawley was President of the Ontario wing of the federal Liberal Party, his company, AIM PowerGen, was awarded a $475 million, 20-year contract for the Erie Shores Wind Farm.

-The optics were, frankly, "gross" (as the NDP put it at the time).
+The optics were, frankly, gross.
 While his company was bidding on that massive contract, Crawley was actively participating in Liberal Party policy meetings with industry figures and, according to Hansard records, encouraging attendance at a fundraiser for Energy Minister Dwight Duncan.
 It was the beginning of a "pay-to-play" culture that would eventually haunt the Ontario Liberal Party.

 The Global Adjustment Trap